-“There may even be a testing portion of Social Security that would reduce or completely eliminate benefits for those individuals with large amounts of retirement income or wealth,” said Hopkins.
-It’s hard to say what Social Security will look like in 40 years, but a complete overhaul of the program is inevitable, according to Hopkins.
+"There might even be a testing portion of Social Security that would reduce or completely eliminate benefits for those individuals with large amounts of retirement income or wealth," said Hopkins.
+It's hard to say what Social Security will look like in 40 years, but a complete overhaul of the program is inevitable, according to Hopkins.

 How Much Social Security Will Millennials Receive?

 Let's assume that the government will pay three-quarters of scheduled benefits through the end of 2089, as per the current projection.
 Using the current average retiree's Social Security monthly payment of $1,377, and assuming a 2 percent annual inflation rate, a retiree's benefit will be $2,544 in 31 years.
 If the government will only pay a maximum of three-quarters of that amount, the total Social Security monthly payment will be $1,908.